 It seems like every week a new drone industry report comes out with exciting prospective figures and bold claims about how UAV technology will transform industries from agriculture to construction.
-There’s no shortage of people making predictions about drones five or ten years from now.
+There's no shortage of people making predictions about drones five or ten years from now.
 But what about today?
 How does the market look?
-Are drone pilots in demand?
+Are drone pilot jobs in demand?

 Reading between the lines